-Staff presented a concept plan (JPG, 60K) with the surface parking relocated to the parking garage on the Gables property.
+Staff presented a concept plan (JPG, 60KB) with the surface parking relocated to the parking garage on the Gables property.
 Several attendees expressed concerns about the safety of the parking structure, particularly in early morning hours, when many of the children’s swim lessons are scheduled.
 Staff asked attendees to vote on the top 6 amenities they would like to see within the park.
-The park amenities that received the most votes included the large lawn area, the recreational fitness loop trail, the park café, picnic seating areas, multi-age playgrounds and various types of gardens.
+The park amenities that received the most votes included the large lawn area, the recreational fitness loop trail, the park café, picnic seating areas, multi-age playgrounds, and various types of gardens.
 Many people at this meeting also supported the expansion of the indoor pool.
 Specific comments included:

-- Design the parking structure and its connection to the Aquatic Center to be as convenient and safe as the current surface parking is today.
+Design the parking structure and its connection to the Aquatic Center to be as convenient and safe as the current surface parking is today.

-- Consider relocating the entrance to the end of the building closer to the garage.
+Consider relocating the entrance to the end of the building closer to the garage.

-- Provide lighting, and perhaps covering, the walkway from the building to the garage.
+Provide lighting, and perhaps covering, the walkway from the building to the garage.

-- If sight lines from the building to the garage are not possible, consider cameras to monitor them.
+If sightlines from the building to the garage are not possible, consider cameras to monitor them.

-- Keep adequate accessible parking spaces and drop-off areas near the building entrance.
+Keep adequate accessible parking spaces and drop-off areas near the building entrance.

-- Try to avoid programming large events in the park at the same time as the pool and recreation center so as to not overburden parking options in the area.
+Try to avoid programming large events in the park at the same time as the pool and recreation center so as to not overburden parking options in the area.

-- Make sure the parking is still free to park and facility users.
+Make sure the parking is still free to park and facility users.
 Prevent Metro riders from using the garage spaces.

 If you were not able to attend the meeting, please to contact the project coordinator with your ideas and feedback.

 The purpose of this plan and public outreach is to identify a list of interim and future amenities for the renovation of Wall Park into a new urban park for White Flint.